nareshbhatia/react-testing-techniques/README.md

 Instead, focus on _use case coverage_.
 Think of all the use cases (including corner cases) that you want to test to feel confident about your code.
-This approach will automatically yield high code coverage.
+This approach by itself generally yields high code coverage.
 The tests in this project were written with use case coverage in mind and yet as a byproduct we have upwards of 90% code coverage!
 It is generally accepted that 80% coverage is a good goal to aim for.

 ### Push business logic into pure functions rather than UI components